anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {{exchanges_uc2_2}}.

-The registrar-agent sends the pledge voucher-status object without modification to the registrar with an HTTPS POST using the operation path value of "/.well-known/brski/voucher_status".
+The registrar-agent sends the pledge voucher-status object without modification to the registrar with an HTTP-over-TLS POST using the operation path value of "/.well-known/brski/voucher_status".
 The Content-Type header is kept as "application/jose" as described in
 {{exchangesfig_uc2_3}} and depicted in the example in {{vstat}}.